 In addition, we co-hosted the International Cat Symposium in 1982 with the National Wildlife Federation.
 This event brought many renown cat researchers from around the world to Kingsville, Texas, to share their knowledge and stimulate future research ideas.
 The proceedings were published in the 501-page book titled:Cats of the World: Biology, Conservation, and Management.

 Public outreach is an important activity of the Feline Research Program.
-Because wild cats tend to attract public interest, the Center has served as a vehicle to distribute information and educational opportunities which further galvanizes public support for the conservation of wild cats.
-To serve this effort, the Feline Research Center has delivered over 200 visual presentations and 35 popular articles to various audiences.
+Because wild cats tend to attract public interest, the Program has served as a vehicle to distribute information and educational opportunities which further galvanizes public support for the conservation of wild cats.
+To serve this effort, the Feline Research Program has delivered over 200 visual presentations and 35 popular articles to various audiences.

 In addition, the Feline Research Program has responded to numerous media requests for information by providing 30 television interviews, including appearances on PBS and a syndicated Jack Hannah program that reached over 66 countries.
 Four radio interviews also contributed to Program recognition, including one segment with National Public Radio.
 Several magazines have covered the cat research and conservation program, including Smithsonian, Discovery, Audubon, National Wildlife, Sports Afield, Southern Living,Texas Monthly, Texas Safari, Texas Wildlife and Texas Parks and Wildlife.
 Finally, several books with a state and national emphasis mention our cat research.